Back to blogs

 Table of contents

-When we started building Afto, one of the hardest requirements was letting SMB retailers' customers shop directly over WhatsApp.
+One of the hardest requirements when building this platform was letting SMB retailers' customers shop directly over WhatsApp.
 The idea sounds deceptively simple: a customer sends a message, gets product info, adds to cart, places an order.
 In practice, building something reliable at production scale took months of iteration.

 Here's the full architecture we landed on, and the lessons we learned along the way.